Rosefae/webnovel-template/README.md

 * `language`: The 2-3 character language tag for the language of your novel.
 Used to set the HTML `lang` attribute.
 * `numberStyle`: The style you would like to use for chapter numbers.
 Supported values: `arabic`, `roman`, and `none`.
 Can be overriden for individual chapters by placing a `numberStyle` attribute in the chapter's frontmatter data.
 * `mirrors` (optional): An array of mirror objects.
 See "Adding Mirrors" section.
+* `isComplete` (optional): Removes the "Latest chapter" link from the homepage when set to anything other than `false`.

 ## Adding Content